elunna/nerfhack-changelog/README.md

 * Auto-ID dunce cap when it's first put on (Un)
 * Auto-ID jumping boots upon wearing (Un/Ace)
 * Auto-ID water walking boots when they waterwalk (xnh)
+* Auto-ID kicking boots when they are kicked
 * Auto-ID BUC of products from BUC identified tinning kit or horn of plenty (from UnNetHack++)
 * Auto-ID BUC of wands when they backfire
 * Blessed stethoscopes can identify eggs (from EvilHack/SporkHack)